-doit seemed to be a flavour of the minute last year, and promises modern task dependency management and such, for a developer audience.
+doit seemed to be a flavour of the minute two years ago, and promises modern task dependency management and such, for a developer audience.
 Nice tooling.
 Seems to be oriented toward “compilation” type targets where some file has to exist or not.
 It is obscure how this is supposed to work in more general settings.

 Lancet comes from neuroscience.